Our story

 Our mission

 NYC property managers don't need another dashboard.
-They need to know — the moment a violation lands, the moment a hearing gets scheduled, the moment a certify-by date gets close — without refreshing a portal, without a monthly retainer, and without paying for features nobody asked for.
+They need to know when a violation lands, when a hearing gets scheduled, and when a certify-by date gets close, without refreshing a portal or paying a retainer for the privilege.

 We charge a fair, published price.
 We never upsell.
 We never lock features behind an "enterprise" tier that you could just build yourself in a weekend.
 And we use the same software you do, on our own buildings, every day.